 In addition to thoroughly planning your aerodrome operation and maintaining situational awareness, to avoid runway confusion:

 - pay careful attention to runways in clearances

 - always read back an assigned runway in full (e.g. three one left)

-- if a non-precision approach, circling approach or an entirely visual approach is being flown, take sufficient time during the approach briefing to confirm how you will positively identify the correct runway
+- if a non-precision approach, circling approach or a visual approach is being flown, take sufficient time during the approach briefing to confirm how you will positively identify the correct runway

 - whenever conditions permit, make sure you visually identify the correct runway before you enter or land on it.
 Signage, orientation and runway markings are all important identifying features

 - runway lighting is different to taxiway lighting and should provide the flight crew with an opportunity to distinguish one from the other.